jason3067812/Robust_Character_Recognition_System_on_Edge_Computing_Device/System_V1/README.md

 ![image](https://user-images.githubusercontent.com/56544982/143669663-60761717-52d0-448e-8ed4-d280bafa1e51.png)

-## Usage
+## Training tutorial
 1. This code is based on YOLOv4, so please download the code from here first: https://github.com/miemie2013/Pytorch-YOLOv4
 2. Download and follow the content in my YOLOv4 environment setup tutorial.pptx step-by-step to finish all pre-processing works
+3. Then start training your own dataset

-## <P.S.>
+## Predicting tutorial
+1. Firstly, run final_system.py
+2. Secoondly, run cam_UI_v2.py

+## Other file function introduction
-1. All algorithm functions are in yolov4_module.py
+1. final_module.py: all of algorithms are in this file
-2. You can refer to my main code to realize how to use those algorithms
+2. final_path.py: when you only want to run a image file for testing, you can use this code

 ## Demo